pbek/QOwnNotes/doc/scripting/README.rst

 Reference <http://doc.qt.io/qt-5/stylesheet-reference.html>`__ for a reference of what styles are available.

-If you want to inject styles into html preview to alter the way notes are previewed please look `here <other.rst#notetomarkdownhtmlhook>`__.
+If you want to inject styles into html preview to alter the way notes are previewed please look at `notetomarkdownhtmlhook <#notetomarkdownhtmlhook>`__.

 Reloading the scripting engine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~